 As applied in most Balinese sacred places, visitors should wear proper attire to enter.
 With most travelers coming in summer pieces, temple visitors will be provided sarong at the entrance.
-Lastly, please note that women or period are not allowed to enter the area.
+Lastly, please note that women or periods are not allowed to enter the area.

 On the way down to Gunung Kawi Temple’s main area, visitors will find souvenir shops that sell Balinese art crafts.
 Somewhere in between, there are also restaurants or food stalls to stop by.
 The most essential facility, which is the toilet, is available in the area.
 Therefore, travelers can wander around comfortably.

 How To Get To Gunung Kawi Temple

 Being in Ubud, there are not many public transportations to use.
 Most travelers have to take a taxi, rent a car, or simply walk from site to site.
 Getting to Gunung Kawi Temple from Ubud Center is accessible only by private car or motorbike.
 Unfortunately, there is no shuttle bus yet.

 The Ride-hail service is available around the area, although not as many as in south Bali.
-One-way car ride should cost around Rp90.000.
+A one-way car ride should cost around Rp90.000.
 Meanwhile, the motorbike ride is cheaper around Rp55.000 per way.

 If the ride-hail service is hard to book, there is a local taxi too.
 The fee starts from Rp100.000 from the Ubud center.
 It may depend on the type of taxi, though.
-The second choice is to take local ojek or motorbike taxi, that costs around Rp50.000.
+The second choice is to take a local ojek or motorbike taxi, which costs around Rp50.000.